zblenlighten/power/Computer science.md

         - 4xx (Client Error): The request contains bad syntax or cannot be fulfilled
         - 5xx (Server Error): The server failed to fulfill an apparently valid request
     - <strong>The browser displays the HTML content</strong>: [Chromium](https://www.chromium.org/developers/design-documents/multi-process-architecture)
-      - Parsing HTML to construct the DOM tree (DOM: Document Object Model)
+      - Parsing HTML to construct the DOM tree
       - Turning CSS into the CSS Object Model
       - Use the constructed DOM and CSSOM to create a render tree (contains only the nodes required to render the page)
       - Layout the render tree (computes the exact position and size of each object)